Grievance Mechanism

 Approach

-Epson has established and operates contact points for complaints in line with the United Nations Guiding Principles on Business and Human Rights (Guiding Principles 22, 29, and 31), which is available to anyone who has suffered or feels threatened of suffering a human rights violation in connection with Epson's corporate activities.
-The Company is committed to responding sincerely to complaints and similar received, and to enhancing the effectiveness of appropriate remedies.
+Epson has established and operates contact points for complaints in line with the United Nations Guiding Principles on Business and Human Rights (Guiding Principles 22, 29, and 31), which are available to anyone who has suffered or feels threatened of suffering a human rights abuse in connection with Epson's corporate activities.
+The Company is committed to responding sincerely to complaints and similar issues received, and to enhancing the effectiveness of appropriate remedies.

-In addition, this grievance mechanism is utilized for the following three purposes
+In addition, these grievance mechanisms are utilized for the following three purposes:

 (1) A means of reporting specific adverse human rights impacts for remedy and redress